-If it was easy everybody would be self-employed.
-Last month I launched Jack, so what issues have I faced with the first month in business?
+If it was easy everybody would start a business.
+Last month I launched With Jack, so what issues have I faced with the first month in business?

 That Post-Launch Traffic Slump

 Launch day (or week) brings a surge of traffic.

 You’ve shipped something new, people are eager to check it out.
 They’ll tweet about your product, share it on Facebook or mention you on their blog.

 If you’ve done things right in the build-up, launch day will do the work for you when it comes to driving traffic.

 Jack experienced a surge of traffic during launch week, which in turn brought leads.
 Lots of ‘em.
 Some of those leads became my first customers.

 But what happens when launch traffic dries up?
 You need to find a way to keep a steady stream of traffic (and leads) coming in.
 How do you do that once the initial buzz has died down?
 That’s what I’m trying to figure out.